Viorel Ferfelea

-Viorel Ferfelea (born 26 April 1985) is a Romanian former footballer who played as a midfielder for clubs such as: Sportul Studențesc, Universitatea Craiova or ASA 2013 Târgu Mureș, among others.
-He played in Liga I for Sportul Studențesc, Universitatea Craiova and Târgu Mureș.
+Viorel Ferfelea (born 26 April 1985) is a Romanian professional football coach and former player, currently assistant coach of Liga II club CSM Slatina.

 Career

-Ferfelea made his debut for Sportul Studenţesc in 2004, in a Liga I match against Dinamo București.
+Ferfelea made his debut for Sportul Studenţesc in 2004, in a Divizia A match against Dinamo București.
 He is one of the top-scorers of his team, scoring nine goals in Liga II's 2006–07 season and six goals in the 2007–08 season, being outmatched only by Costin Curelea.

 He was widely known as being the next Gheorghe Hagi with his attacking style of play and his professionalism in the game.

-Viorel Ferfelea is also a former member of Romania national under-21 football team.